Last updated: March 2023

 Towel rails are the obvious choice for bathroom heating – and for good reason.
 Most obviously, they give you the facility to dry your towels safely and conveniently.
 This is an obvious boon for your comfort and convenience, and can also help to prevent damp.
 Towel rails offer all the efficiency of electric radiators but with more flexibility when it comes to installation: towel rails can be installed higher up the wall than electric radiators, which is handy if you have limited space in your bathroom.
 Finally, and most importantly, all our electric towel rails are IPX4 or above – so you can relax and enjoy your bathroom heating with total confidence and peace of mind.

 We have a wide collection of bathroom electric radiators that are suitable for installation in areas where they could be exposed to water.
-All of the heaters in this category have suitable IP ratings and are safe to hang clothes on to dry.
-As we already touched on earlier, it’s important to be aware that other electric radiators are not suitable for clothes drying because they may have venting that needs to be kept free of obstruction, or have thermostats which can cause inaccurate readings if they are covered up.
+All the heaters in this category have suitable IP ratings and are safe to hang clothes on to dry.
+As we touched on earlier, it’s important to be aware that other electric radiators are not suitable for clothes drying because they may have venting that needs to be kept free of obstruction, or have thermostats which can cause inaccurate readings if they are covered up.
 So, even if they do have the right IP rating, they still might not make a suitable bathroom heating solution.
 This is why we’ve put together a list of all our best bathroom radiators, to make sure you’ll be getting the right heater for the job.
-Many are also Bluetooth compatible for in-depth weekly programming you can control using your phone.
+Many are also WiFi compatible for in-depth weekly programming you can control using your phone.